 - Drive just 2 Km to our next stop.
 (GPS: 30.940873, 35.036387)

-- Use the “Yorkeam” Map and GPS file from the download pack for the short hike and orientation in the area.
+- Use the “Yorkeam” Map and GPS Link from the eBook for the short hike and orientation in the area.

 Follow the green marked path going east for about ½ Km until you reach the Yorkeam spring.